indiqusdocs/apiculus/docs/Subscribers/Compute/Kubernetes/ClusterOperations.md

 ---
 # Cluster Operations

-Kubernetes clusters created on Yntraa cloud console allow for a set of management operations from the cloud console UI.
+Kubernetes clusters created on Apiculus cloud console allow for a set of management operations from the cloud console UI.
 While these options can be controlled using `kubectl`, these are provided on the UI for quick and easy access.
 ## Powering ON/OFF a Cluster

 Kubernetes clusters can be powered ON/OFF using the **power** button on top of the cluster details.
 This button will typically show in <span class="green">**green**</span> when a cluster is powered ON, and <span style={{ color: 'grey' }}>grey</span> when powered OFF.